Maryam4321/FitTrack-Pro/README.md

 # FitTrack-Pro

 FitTrack Pro is a comprehensive fitness tracking application that helps you monitor and achieve your health and fitness goals.
 Designed to make personal health management as intuitive and straightforward as possible, FitTrack Pro allows you to track workouts, nutrition, and progress all in one place.

-# healthTracker
+## Overview

-We designed this simple health application to help you track your personal health, fitness, and nutrition goals.
-Once you've created your account, you can easily log your weight, water consumption, nutrition goals and fitness activities.
-You're on your way to a healthier you!
+FitTrack Pro provides an interactive platform to log various health metrics, including weight, water intake, nutritional intake, and exercise routines.
+With built-in goal setting and progress tracking, you are better equipped to stay on track and motivated towards achieving a healthier lifestyle.

 ## Usage